Find out about your responsibilities in caring for and managing cats.

 To learn more about what you can do to look after your cat and protect wildlife, see Birdlife Australia’s information sheet on Cats and Wildlife.

-For more information on how to care for you cat, visit the RSPCA Knowledgebase website.
+For more information on how to care for your cat, visit RSPCA Knowledgebase.

 Cat management

-All cats over the age of 6 months that are kept within the Shire of Augusta-Margaret River are required to be sterilised, microchipped and registered.
+All cats over the age of 6 months kept within the Shire of Augusta Margaret River are required to be sterilised, microchipped and registered.
 Apart from being a legal requirement, registration also assists Rangers in quickly reuniting lost cats with their owners.
 In addition, all cats must wear a collar with a valid registration tag.

 To register your cat, visit the Shire’s webpage on Cat Registration and Renewals.